Leanne Chinery

 Leanne Marie Chinery (born 24 November 1981) is a Canadian international lawn bowler.

 Bowls career

-Commonwealth Games

 She was born in Chilliwack, British Columbia and represented Canada at the 2006 Commonwealth Games and the 2014 Commonwealth Games.

-She was selected as part of the Canadian team for the 2018 Commonwealth Games on the Gold Coast in Queensland where she reached the semi finals of the fours with Joanna Cooper, Pricilla Westlake and Jackie Foster.
+She was selected as part of the Canadian team for the 2018 Commonwealth Games on the Gold Coast in Queensland where she reached the semi-finals of the fours with Joanna Cooper, Pricilla Westlake and Jackie Foster.